 Racial intimacy.
 After an in-depth series on "How Race is Lived in America," The New York Times concluded that "the easy work is done"—building racial trust in daily experience still lies ahead.
 Our family's recent move to Durham, North Carolina, and the difficulty of finding deep interracial contact in neighborhood, church, workplace, and social settings has reminded me that racial intimacy is hardly even an option in America except for relentless pioneers.

 Embracing interracial marriage.
 Something deep in the American psyche remains unhealed as long as interracial marriage is not as valid as "marrying one's own."
 These unions are a profound gift to racial progress: Black spouses learn to patiently embrace and educate whites; white spouses encounter racism first-hand and become powerful allies for racial justice; the social capital of centuries of white privilege extends over racial lines.
 Interracial marriages bring into the world the most passionate voices for racial healing: bicultural children not willing to choose between two beloved heritages.
 These children will play a crucial bridge-building role in bringing transcendent ideals into America's racial future.

-CHRIS RICE, a student at Duke Divinity School, is co-author of More Than Equals: Racial Healing for the Sake of the Gospel.
-While this is the final "Grace Matters" column, Chris will no doubt turn up elsewhere in our pages.
+CHRIS RICE, was a student at Duke Divinity School and co-author of More Than Equals: Racial Healing for the Sake of the Gospel, when this article appeared.